-Students are considered class members and are charged tuition until they file a Change of Registration form in the Academic Records Office.
+Registered students are considered class members until they file a Change of Registration form in the Office of Academic Records.

 Excused Absences.
 Excuses for absences due to illness are granted by the teacher.
 Proof of illness is required.
-Residence-hall students are required to see a nurse on the first day of any illness which interferes with class attendance.
-Non-residence-hall students should show written verification of illness obtained from their own physician.
+Residence hall students are required to see a nurse on the first day of any illness which interferes with class attendance.
+Non-residence hall students should show written verification of illness obtained from their own physician.
 Excuses for absences not due to illness are issued directly from the dean's office.